bolt/boltforms/docs/fields.md

 Controlling Field Rendering
 ---------------------------

-If you want to simply render the reamining fields, you can use the `form_rest` function, passing in the form variable, e.g.:
+If you want to simply render the remaining fields, you can use the `form_rest` function, passing in the form variable, e.g.:

 ```twig